VBR vs CBR for Video Streaming: Understanding the Difference

 In terms of encoding, data is output at a set rate per time segment, and the variable bitrate is measured by taking the average bitrate of the complex segments and dividing it by the entire file.

-The fluctuating nature of VBR makes it well-suited for on-demand video transcoding.
-This is because it can take longer to process data.
-However, it’s important to keep in mind that VBR streaming works best with on-demand video but not as well with live streams.
+The fluctuating nature of VBR makes it well-suited for on-demand video transcoding, as it can take longer to process data.
+However, it’s important to remember that VBR streaming works best with on-demand video but not as well with live streams.

 What is constant quality (CQ)?